Columbia Aircraft: History

 The upgrades used in the Columbia 400 were then incorporated in the original 300 design to create the Model LC42-550FG, marketed as the Columbia 350.
 It appeared in April 2002 and was certified on April 8, 2004.

-In January 2003, Composite Technology Research Malaysia (CTRM) bought a controlling interest in Columbia for over $50 million.
+In January 2003, Composites Technology Research Malaysia (CTRM) bought a controlling interest in Columbia for over $50 million.
 CTRM is owned by the Malaysian government and was incorporated in November 1990 by Minister of Finance Malaysia Inc. CTRM's CEO is Retired Col. Rosdi Mahmud.
 CTRM became interested in selling its share of the company in 2006.

 All of the Columbia aircraft competed heavily with similar designs from Cirrus Design, which was also developed under AGATE and included many of the same features.
 First to market, the SR22 outsold the Columbia models by a wide margin.

 On September 24, 2007 Columbia Aircraft announced that Textron would purchase the company, which would be merged with its Cessna division, including its line of high-performance single-engined aircraft.
 As part of the sale agreement Columbia Aircraft was to enter Chapter 11 bankruptcy protection.
 The arrangement would be subject to approval of the bankruptcy court and also to a final agreement with Cessna.

 The fate of Columbia Aircraft was complicated on October 14, 2007 when three additional companies entered the bidding for Columbia Aircraft.
 These were Columbia's competitor, Cirrus Design as well as Versa Capital Management and Park Electrochemical Corp.
 The two latter companies filed motions with the bankruptcy court stating that Cessna has been "getting preferential treatment in the process".
 On 20 November 2007 Cirrus Design announced that they would not pursue purchasing Columbia, citing Columbia's problems as being too serious and that resolving them would require excessive resources.

 On November 27, 2007, Cessna's parent company Textron announced that Cessna Aircraft was the successful bidder for Columbia Aircraft, that the Columbia 350 and 400 are renamed the Cessna 350 and Cessna 400 and that all existing Columbia aircraft will be supported by Cessna.
-Cessna paid USD$26.4M for the company and committed to investing in the current company location on the southeast corner of Bend Municipal Airport in Bend, Oregon.
+Cessna paid US$26.4M for the company and committed to investing in the current company location on the southeast corner of Bend Municipal Airport in Bend, Oregon.

 On April 29, 2009, Cessna announced that it would close the former Columbia plant in Bend, Oregon facility where the Cessna 350 and 400 were built and move production to Kansas.
 The company laid-off all the remaining 150 employees at the Bend plant.